G7 warn of Ukraine grain crisis, ask China not to aid Russia

 “But that’s precisely what such meetings are for, to have an exchange about how to resolve these legal questions,” Baerbock said.

-Many of the foreign ministers were due to attend an informal meeting of NATO diplomats in Berlin on Saturday and Sunday.
+Many of the foreign ministers traveled straight on to an informal meeting of NATO diplomats in Berlin on Saturday and Sunday.

 That gathering will consider moves by Finland and Sweden to join the military alliance amid concerns about the threat from Russia, as well as ways in which NATO can support Ukraine without being drawn into the conflict.